PrateekRajput12/JobPortal-UI/README.md

  - Created
  - dynamic content and storing ipdated data in store created
  - for resume next step is to build cloudinary

+# 9 Cloudinary Setup
+- working finr uploading document on cloudinary but
+- not showing showing that failed to load
+- i will check it tommorrow